-> The plans come from Ellel Holiday Village LLP, a sister business of Lancaster-based M Capital Investment Partners, with a professional team including Stride Treglown, Hatch Regeneris, JLL, landscape architect Randall Thorp and planner JWPC.
+The plans come from Ellel Holiday Village, a sister business of Lancaster-based M Capital Investment Partners, with a professional team including Stride Treglown, Hatch Regeneris, JLL, landscape architect Randall Thorp and planner JWPC.

-> In 2018, M Capital put forward plans for a garden village of 950 homes at the site, which sits around the Lancaster Canal close to junction 33 of the M6, but switched to an alternative approach.
+In 2018, M Capital put forward plans for a garden village of 950 homes at the site, which sits around the Lancaster Canal close to junction 33 of the M6, but switched to an alternative approach.

 In a separate garden village scheme, nearby Bailrigg was one of the first wave of Government-backed garden villages to be approved in early 2017.

 What is advancing at Ellel instead is described as an eco-friendly and educational holiday destination, which will see a net gain of 15% in biodiversity to what is already a green area, with 30,000 trees to be planted.

 The proposed 90-bedroom hotel and a marketplace are to be brought forward together, with the intention being that the latter will supply the former.
 The plan is that food and drink operators will not pay standard rent, but that the landlord will take a percentage of takings.
 The project also includes function and education spaces and a spa.